orbitalapi/orbital/docs/content/data-sources/databases/dev-notes.md

 This is handled already in `TaxiQlToSqlConverter`.
 Likely we'll need to flesh this out, but it has decent support, and is tested.

+# Persisting changes to a schema
+This branch has the beginnings of letting users make changes to schemas in the browser, which get written to disk.

+This is part of letting users add new database connections, and map the tables to types, from the browser.